supervisely/developer-portal/app-development/neural-network-integration/training/tensorboard-template.md

 ## Run template as private app

-Follow this steps to successfuly run your custom training script on supervisely instance:
+Follow this steps to successfully run your code as app in Supervisely ecosystem:

 **Step 1.** Clone [repository](https://github.com/supervisely-ecosystem/training-tensorboard-template) with source code and create [Virtual Environment](https://docs.python.org/3/library/venv.html).